Turn-On: Cancellation

+Legacy

+After Turn-Ons cancellation, TV Guide called the show "the biggest bomb of the season".
+It stated that both CBS and NBC had rejected the show due to its perceived lack of quality, and that its sexual content was an important reason why viewers rejected the show.
+The magazine quoted a source who lamented Turn-Ons lack of a regular host or interlocutor: "[T]here wasn't any sort of identification with the audience – just a bunch of strangers up there insulting everything you believe in."
+Conway said in 2008 that Turn-On was "way ahead of its time.
+I'm not sure even if you saw it today that maybe that time has also passed."
+Bart Andrews, in his 1980 book The Worst TV Shows Ever, stated that Turn-On was actually quite close to the original concept for Laugh-In.
+"It wasn't that it was a bad show, it was that it was an awkward show," concluded author Harlan Ellison, a fan of counter-cultural comedy and a TV critic for the Los Angeles Free Press in 1969.

 In 2002, Turn-On was ranked number 27 on TV Guide's 50 Worst TV Shows of All Time.
 What Were They Thinking?: The 100 Dumbest Events in Television History ranked it at number 25.

 Both completed episodes are available for public viewing at the Paley Center for Media.
 They were also made available for viewing on YouTube on October 9, 2023.
 On February 4, 2024, a third episode was released on YouTube, composed of unused footage from Conway's episode as well as footage from an episode guest-starring Sebastian Cabot of Family Affair.